weather Next Steps

 • Go to the Mountain Weather Forecast and review:

 • Synopsis and 500 mb map.
-Determine what the direction of the upper level flow is
+Determine what the direction of the upper level flow is, the strength of the flow, whether you are in the 546-564 storm track, and whether you are north or south of the dotted 546 line.

-• Go to the Day 1 and Day 2 tabs to see what surface features are affecting your region (highs, lows, fronts)
+• During winter months: go to the Day 1 and Day 2 tabs to see what surface features are affecting your region (highs, lows, fronts).
+In summer you will need to use the GFA for a surface analysis - choose the Pacific region.

 • Go to SpotWx and/or Meteoblue to get a better idea of specific precipitation amounts, temperatures, and winds forecast for your region